Joint Occupational Health and Safety Committee (JOHSC)

 - Communicate any work process or environment changes that may impact worksite health and safety to management

-- Attend to worker concerns regarding worksite health and safety
+- Attend to worker concerns about worksite health and safety

-- Consult with and act as a liaison between workers and management on all workplace health and safety matters
+- Consult and liaise with workers and management on all workplace health and safety matters

-- Participate in refusing unsafe work only once the supervisor has investigated and believes that an undue hazard does not exist
+- Participate in refusing unsafe work (only once a supervisor has investigated the safety issue and believes that an undue hazard does not exist)

 - Must occur at least once a month

 - Minutes must be recorded and posted in the workplace for at least three months.
-Provide a copy to the local manager/supervisor.
+Provide a copy to the local manager or supervisor.
 The supervisor must make minutes available to the union

 - Minutes must be retained for at least two years and be accessible to staff and WorkSafeBC.
-Meeting minutes on shared drives or SharePoints accessible to all staff is considered acceptable by WorkSafeBC
+WorkSafeBC considers it acceptable to store meeting minutes on shared drives or SharePoint sites accessible to all staff.

 - Provide committee members time off from work with pay to prepare for and attend committee meetings and to carry out other functions and duties of the committee